chains-project/bacardi/results/results_baseline_cot_buggy_line/deepseek-deepseek-chat/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 	 * <p>
 	 * Circles are included in the packing if they overlap with the given shape.
 	 *
-	 * @极 shape    the shape from which to generate a circle packing
+	 * @param shape    the shape from which to generate a circle packing
 	 * @param diameter diameter of every circle in the packing
 	 * @return A list of PVectors, each representing one circle: (.x, .y) represent
-	 *         the center point and .极 represents radius.
+	 *         the center point and .z represents radius.
 	 * @see #squareLatticePack(PShape, double)
 	 */
 	public static List<PVector> hexLatticePack(PShape shape, double diameter) {